Funding Opportunities for Students

-Established in honor of Agehananda Bharati, world-renowned expert in the cultural anthropology of South Asia and former Ford-Maxwell Professor of South Asian Studies, the Bharati Memorial Grant funds one to five Syracuse University doctoral students each year to support research on South Asia.
+Established in honor of Agehananda Bharati, world-renowned expert in the cultural anthropology of South Asia and former Ford-Maxwell Professor of South Asian Studies, the Bharati Memorial Award funds one to five Syracuse University doctoral students each year to support research on South Asia.
 Awards range from $500 - $1,500.

 Funding Opportunities for Faculty

 This grant supports curricular projects that integrate South Asia into courses offered by Syracuse University faculty.

 We offer one grant of up to $1,500 each year to a full-time faculty member who offers a course where at least 25% of the curriculum is dedicated to South Asia-related teachings.
 Courses that consider South Asian geopolitics or sustainability are of particular interest.

 In collaboration with Cornell University’s area studies programs, we offer faculty of schools of education in Upstate New York the opportunity to prepare our region’s future teachers to teach about diverse countries and cultures.

 We seek projects that integrate global and intercultural experiences into teacher training curricula.
 Each project must engage with one or more world area, with preference given to projects that engage with South Asia or Southeast Asia.